-Also remember to get rid of your household hazardous waste—items that contain chemicals that can be harmful to health or the environment.
+Spring cleaning is also a good time to make sure you’ve gotten rid of all your household hazardous waste.
+This includes all items that contain chemicals that can be harmful to health or the environment.
 If the label says the product is toxic, corrosive, reactive, explosive, ignitable or flammable, it is likely hazardous waste and cannot be thrown in your regular trash.

 Household hazardous waste can include electronics, certain types of batteries, paint, mercury-containing products such as thermometers and fluorescent light bulbs, pesticides, gasoline and certain cleaning products.
 Many towns have special hazardous waste collection days when you can get rid of these items safely.